mehulagg/gitlab/doc/user/group/index.md

 1. Go to the group and select **Members** (**{users}**).
 1. Above the list of members, on the top right, from the **Account** list, select the criteria to filter by.
-1. To change the sort from ascending to descending, to the right of the **Account** list, select the arrow (**{sort-lowest}** or **{sort-highest}**).
+1. To switch the sort between ascending and descending, to the right of the **Account** list, select the arrow (**{sort-lowest}** or **{sort-highest}**).

 ## Mention a group in an issue or merge request